Prompts to Proxies: Emulating Human Preferences via a Compact LLM Ensemble: Design Validation: Simulation Studies

 We repeat each simulation 10 times to form the final results.
 Figure \ref{fig:error_r2_by_ecr} visualizes the train and test performance of the constrained lasso by the entropy coverage ratio.
 As the ECR increases, the predictive accuracy improves at both the training and the test times, lending further credence to the analysis based on the preference model in the second simulation study.

 Figure \ref{fig:ss3_checkpoints} offers three snapshots of the simulation runs corresponding to ECRs equaling $0.50$, $1.01$ and $1.67$.
 When proxy entropy is low compared with ground truth, the proxy agents fail to provide a sufficiently expressive basis to span the aggregate ground-truth preference.
 As a result, constrained Lasso can only approximate a lower-dimensional projection of the true preference signal.
 This results in poor prediction performance, as illustrated in the leftmost snapshot.
 Conversely, when proxy entropy exceeds ground-truth entropy, prediction error begins to increase—albeit at an infinitesimal scale.
 The subtle deterioration of performance when ECR surpasses 1 could be due to various reasons.
 A plausible cause is from the data perspective: when the proxy pool becomes too diverse, it may introduce spurious variability that does not align well with the true underlying structure.
 Put differently, an observed response might amalgamate signals from different latent preference factors, some of which are irrelevant to the aggregate preference in focus.
 While greater diversity expands the representational capacity of the proxy pool, it may also dilute the signal and induce overfitting, thereby reducing generalization accuracy.
+In practice, we posit that over-diversity is less likely than under-diversity, as existing studies using demographic conditioning \cite{Argyle_Busby_Fulda_Gubler_Rytting_Wingate_2023, park2024generativeagentsimulations1000} indicate LLM agents do not match closely with human ground truth.
+This justifies optimizing response variability in Stage 1 of \algname.

 The key takeaway from the simulation study is that absent the knowledge of ground truth, it is crucial to ensure an adequate group entropy among the proxy agents to form a functional basis for ground-truth emulation.
 However, one should also refrain from solely relying on entropy as a measure of preference diversity lest spurious correlations beguile us under limited data regimes.
 While our alignment method is intentionally designed to function with minimal data—requiring only aggregate response data—in practice, if individual human responses are available, a practitioner may use the group entropy computed from these responses as an anchor for endowment generation.